knative/docs/CONTRIBUTING.md

   1. Open a PR against the [`master`](https://github.com/knative/docs/tree/master/) branch.
-  1. Add one or more `cherrypick-#.#` labels to that PR to indicate which of the past release branches should also be fixed.
+  1. Add one or more comments `/cherrypick release-#.#` to that PR to indicate which of the past release branches should also be fixed.
 Generally, we only maintain the most recent numbered release.
   1. If you want to complete the fix yourself (**best practice**), you then